icon-bg

 Network scanner for Windows

-One of the key advantages of Total Network Inventory is the ability to schedule scanning tasks for Windows devices.
-The program will perform these tasks automatically, according to the set schedule.
-TNI offers a wide range of fine-tuning options for the review scheduler, which are described in detail in the user manual.
+All device scanning tasks can be entered into the scheduler.
+TNI will perform them automatically, according to the set schedule.
+The program has a lot of fine-tuning of the scheduler, which is described in detail in the user manual.

-It's worth noting that the application allows you to work with various types of equipment, such as network-attached storage devices (NAS), printers, routers, UPS devices, VoIP phones, and other network equipment based on different operating systems and protocols.
+It is worth clarifying that the program allows you to work with such equipment as: network storage devices (NAS), printers, routers, switches, UPS devices, VOIP phones, web servers based on various OS.
 The scanning algorithm is nearly identical for all equipment, with the only difference being the protocol used by the specific device.

 What data can be extracted when scanning Windows computers?